-As of 2017, a whopping 4.2 million children in the United States were receiving Social Security benefits.
+There are millions of children in the United States receiving Social Security benefits.
+In 2017, a whopping 4.2 million1 children were receiving benefits.
 The total for these benefits?
 Over $2.6 billion each month.

 As large as those numbers sound, there are actually many more children that are eligible for these benefits but are not actually receiving them.
 And this isn’t because the benefits are difficult to receive, but rather, most people have no idea their children are eligible, so they don’t know to apply.